LdT: An indicator of ionospheric activity based on statistical distributions in GNSS-derived TEC rates of change: Introduction

-\cRed{In this work we introduce a complementary method for estimating the spatial and temporal variability of propagation disturbances, but which -- like ROTI -- relies on the GNSS-derived \cRed{temporal} rate of change of TEC (dTEC) evaluated over the IGS network.
+In this work we introduce a complementary method for estimating the spatial and temporal variability of propagation disturbances \cRed{that can affect GNSS}, but which -- like ROTI -- relies on the temporal rate of change of TEC (dTEC) evaluated over the IGS network; \cRed{but differs from the scintillation based measures $S_4$ or $\sigma_{\phi}$ \cite{Forte-AAAVMSKJ-2024asr,Roberts-FJ-2019gpss,Koulouri-SVRAF-2020jg}}.
 In Section \ref{S-ourindex} we introduce the main concepts behind our index.
 Then, in Section \ref{S-methods} we describe how we analyse and partition the GNSS data to create histograms of dTEC values; followed by Section \ref{S-fitting} where we reduce these histograms to a single ``width'' parameter $\WdT$ by fitting them to a weighted set of functions.
 In Section \ref{S-dTECnormalisation} we explain our normalisation process, a method which enables us to treat dTEC values obtained at different elevation angles and from different band pairs on the same footing.
 As an example of how repartitioning a set of data can be useful, in Section \ref{S-g2e-utcvslocal} we compare dTEC values -- and their resulting fitted widths -- divided by local time as well as UTC; the local time partioning enhances the visibility of diurnal activity in the ionosphere.
 Then, in Section \ref{S-L-index} we define our $\LdT$ index and apply it to a range of geomagnetic conditions, notably two very quiet days in January 2022, as well as storm periods (April 2023, May 2024).
-Finally, in Section \ref{S-conclusion} we conclude.}
+Finally, in Section \ref{S-conclusion} we conclude.